Heinrich Setz: Western Front and death

 Setz however did not rejoin his unit.
 On 12 November he was appointed the new Gruppenkommandeur of I. Gruppe (1st group) of Jagdgeschwader 27 (JG 27—27th Fighter Wing), to replace Hauptmann Gerhard Homuth who had to resign the command because of illness.
 This unit had formerly led the assault in North Africa but after being shattered in the recent battles around El Alamein had been pulled back for rest and rebuild.
 Setz took over his command in Bari, Italy on 20 November 1942, and led the transferal back to Krefeld in Germany, where they arrived on 28 November 1942.
 Command of his former 4.
 Staffel of JG 77 had been transferred to Oberleutnant Lutz-Wilhelm Burckhardt.

 His grave at the Bourdon German war cemetery.

 After a brief period of recreation, the group began preparations for a transfer to France on 2 January 1943.
 Stab, 1. and 3.
 Staffeln transferred to Évreux Air Field on 31 January 1943.
 The remaining groups followed and new pilots and new Bf 109 G-4 joined the group.
 Now fighting a completely different type of air-war, versus the combat box-formations of bombers of the United States Army Air Forces (USAAF) VIII Bomber Command, Setz had the entire group conduct training flights and reported operational readiness on 20 February 1943.

 On 13 March 1943, I. Gruppe took off to intercept USAAF Boeing B-17 Flying Fortress bombers.
 On this 274th combat mission, he claimed two escorting Supermarine Spitfires from the Royal Canadian Air Force (RCAF) No. 127 Wing in five minutes over Abbeville, but it is believed he was killed when he collided with a third fifteen minutes later at high altitude.
 His Bf 109 G-4 (Werknummer 14 862—factory number) crashed at Yzengremer, 11 km east of Le Tréport.
 In recognition of his leadership, he was posthumously promoted to Major, backdated to 1 March 1943.
-Setz, who was the brother in law of Franz Ruhl, was interred at the Bourdon German war cemetery in Bourdon, France in block 32, row 11, grave 427.
+Setz, who was related to Franz Ruhl, (Note: Depending on source, Setz and Ruhl were either brothers in law or cousins.
+Stockert lists them as brothers in law, while Dixon and Obermaier state they were cousins.) was interred at the Bourdon German war cemetery in Bourdon, France in block 32, row 11, grave 427.
 Following his death, Hauptmann Hans-Joachim Heinecke briefly led the Gruppe until Hauptmann Erich Hohagen took command on 7 April.